-The proposed study will follow an explanatory mixed-methods design [10] involving integrated quantitative and qualitative phases of research.
-This US-based study seeks to advance insight into (i) determinants of observed multicentre practice variation regarding inotrope use in the setting of cardiac surgery, (ii) clinician attitudes and opinions towards their use, and (iii) barriers and facilitators to practice change.
+The proposed study will follow an explanatory mixed methods design10 involving integrated quantitative and qualitative phases of research.
+This US-based study seeks to advance insight into (1) determinants of observed multicentre practice variation regarding inotrope use in the setting of cardiac surgery, (2) clinician attitudes and opinions towards their use and (3) barriers and facilitators to practice change.
 The study will be conducted in three phases.

-In the first phase, patient-, clinician-, and institution-level variation in inotrope choice and timing will be quantified through the analyses of multicentre perioperative EHR data from cardiac surgical procedures.
-In the second phase, surveys of clinicians involved in inotrope intraoperative decision-making will characterise attitudes and opinions towards inotrope use as well as perceptions of barriers and facilitators to practice change.
-In the third phase, a purposeful sample of survey respondents will be invited to participate in semi-structured interviews to provide critical contextual information (i.e. reasons for individual inotrope decisions and variation).
-Across all three phases, quantitative and qualitative results from a deductive thematic analysis will be integrated through mixed methods analysis and interpretation (Figure 1).
+In the first phase, patient-level, clinician-level and institution-level variation in inotrope choice and timing will be quantified through the analyses of multicentre perioperative EHR data from cardiac surgical procedures.
+In the second phase, surveys of clinicians involved in inotrope intraoperative decision-making will characterise attitudes and opinions towards inotrope use, as well as perceptions of barriers and facilitators to practice change.
+In the third phase, a purposeful sample of survey respondents will be invited to participate in semistructured interviews to provide critical contextual information (ie, reasons for individual inotrope decisions and variation).
+Across all three phases, quantitative and qualitative results from a deductive thematic analysis will be integrated through mixed methods analysis and interpretation (figure 1).

-Theoretical Framework
+Theoretical framework

-The theoretical framework for this study is adapted from a previously published framework characterizing clinical practice variation (Figure 2) as well as barriers and facilitators to practice change (Figure 3) [11,12].
-The framework provides a lens through which cardiac surgery inotrope practice variation may be analysed [9].
-Through this framework, clinical variation can be analysed across domains of capacity (i.e., a clinician's ability to provide care as intended, and how decisions are enabled and supported), agency (i.e., clinician motivations to pursue specific approaches to patient care, and whose needs and expectations drive clinical decisions), and evidence (i.e., the degree to which clinician decisions align with an existing knowledge base).
-Within each domain, variation can additionally be parsed as potentially warranted versus unwarranted.
-The extent to which clinical variation is warranted is difficult to determine with quantitative data alone; however, insight may be gained from contextualizing quantitative findings with qualitative data [11,13,14].
-Further, levers for clinical practice change to address unnecessary variation can be analysed across a range of strategies targeting individual clinicians and institutions, as demonstrated in Figure 3.
+The theoretical framework for this study is adapted from a previously published framework characterising clinical practice variation (figure 2) as well as barriers and facilitators to practice change (figure 3).
+11 12 The framework provides a lens through which cardiac surgery inotrope practice variation may be analysed.
+Through this framework, clinical variation can be analysed across domains of capacity (ie, a clinician's ability to provide care as intended, and how decisions are enabled and supported), agency (ie, clinician motivations to pursue specific approaches to patient care, and whose needs and expectations drive clinical decisions) and evidence (ie, the degree to which clinician decisions align with an existing knowledge base). $\mbox{\ensuremath{\mathcal{G}}}$ Within each domain, variation can additionally be parsed as potentially warranted vs unwarranted.
+The extent to which clinical variation is warranted is difficult to determine with quantitative data alone; however, insight may be gained from contextualising quantitative findings with qualitative data.
+11 13 14 Further, levers for clinical practice change to address unnecessary variation can be analysed across a range of strategies targeting individual clinicians and institutions, as demonstrated in figure 3.